 The genome was also annotated by Rapid Annotation using Subsystem Technology (RAST), accessed via the SEED database.
-RAST approaches the annotation of a genome from a more holistic approach, based on the premise that genome analysis and modeling is both more accurate and complete when individual "subsystems" of an organism form the basis of annotation rather than attempts to apply functions to individual genes.
-The annotation engine has been designed to allow more informed consideration of the functions of various genes within the context of its role in a subsystem [12].
+RAST approaches the annotation of a genome from a more holistic approach, based on the premise that genome analysis and modeling is both more accurate and complete when individual "subsystems" of an organism form the basis of annotation rather than attempts to apply functions to individual genes [12].
+The annotation engine has been designed to allow more informed consideration of the functions of various genes within the context of its role in a subsystem [13].

 Finally, the genome was also annotated by the J. Craig Venter Institute using its Manatee database.
-Manatee itself represents a compilation of data from various annotation tools that utilize the same annotation techniques to create a complete analysis of the entire genome [13].
-The database is designed, however, to allow the user to edit the annotation and to store evidence for annotation specifics to allow improvement of the automatic curation [14].
+Manatee itself represents a compilation of data from various annotation tools that utilize the same annotation techniques to create a complete analysis of the entire genome [14].
+The database is designed, however, to allow the user to edit the annotation and to store evidence for annotation specifics to allow improvement of the automatic curation [15].

 We began by examining the JGI annotation of the genome.
 Through the use of several other websites, we verified the accuracy of various gene calls made by the IMG database.
 A primary instrument in this investigation was the National Center for Biotechnology Information's (NCBI) BLAST tool, which proved extremely valuable in the comparison of different nucleotide and amino acid sequences and also identification and verification of the identity of various protein calls from the annotations.
-Likewise, ExPASY's Enzyme site, a database of information on various enzymes, proved a valuable source of nucleotide and amino acid sequence's predicted protein function to the COG (Clusters of Orthologous Groups) that the sequence likely belonged too; along with the Protein Data Bank (PDB) and the Sanger Institute's PFAM, this allowed verification of protein function.
+Likewise, ExPASY's Enzyme site, a database of information on various enzymes, proved a valuable source of nucleotide and amino acid sequences and function of various enzymes.
+NCBI's Conserved Domains Database (CDD) also facilitated comparison of a sequence's predicted protein function to the COG (Clusters of Orthologous Groups) that the sequence likely belonged too; along with the Protein Data Bank (PDB) and the Sanger Institute's PFAM, this allowed verification of protein function.
 Finally, the Center for Biological Sequence Analysis' SignalP tool was used in conjunction with PSORT to analyze the likely location of protein within the cell to verify the accuracy of protein calls.